embl-cba/imagej-courses/imagej-practical.md

 &nbsp;

-## Practical activity: Image content inspection
+## Activity: Image content inspection

 In this activity we will open several images and find out which "issues" they have.
 The aim is to assign each image to one of the following issues: